FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity

-which contains part of the truncated form of degree 3 of the versal deformation of a \emph{ Double-zero (DZ) bifurcation} with \(\mathbb{Z}_2 \)--symmetry \cite[pp. 400, Case $c=-1$]{wiggins}.
+which contains part of the truncated form of degree 3 of the versal deformation of a \emph{ Double-zero bifurcation} with \(\mathbb{Z}_2 \)--symmetry \cite[pp. 400, Case $c=-1$]{wiggins}.
 The next result deals with the description of all bifurcation curves passing through the bifurcation point $(b,c)=(1, \pm 1)$ and that characterises a DZ bifurcation of \(f_{(0,b,c)}\) with \(\mathbb{Z}_2 (\kappa)\)--symmetry.
-We focus the proof on the analysis around the bifurcation parameter \((b, c) =\left(1, 1\right)\); the analysis close to \((b, c) =\left(1, -1\right)\) has a similar treatment (reversing time).